19hours/sg-statutes/Acts/Hindu Endowments Act.md

 20\.—(1) For the purpose of the management of each such endowment or part thereof, the Board shall, subject to the approval of the Minister, appoint a committee of management to act under the control of the Board.

-(2) Every such committee shall consist of at least one member of the Board, and of not more than 7 other persons.
+(2) Every such committee shall consist of at least one member of the Board, and of not more than 11 other persons.

 [2/93]

+[Act 17 of 2020 wef 11/05/2020]

-(3) Every such committee shall meet at least once a month and the quorum at all meetings of the committee shall be 4 members present.
+(3) Every such committee shall meet at least once a month and the quorum at all meetings of the committee shall be 6 members present.

 [2/93]

+[Act 17 of 2020 wef 11/05/2020]

-(4) The members of every such committee shall be appointed for a period of two years and shall be eligible for reappointment.
+(4) The members of every such committee shall be appointed for a period of not more than 3 years and shall be eligible for reappointment.

 [2/93]

+[Act 17 of 2020 wef 11/05/2020]

 (5) No person shall be appointed a member of such a committee unless he —